Reducing heat from the sun

-Having too much heat or light enter through the window can present as much of a problem as trying to keep heat in.
+Having too much heat or light enter through the window during the warmer months can present as much of a problem as trying to keep heat in during the colder ones.
 Anyone who has installed a conservatory on a South facing wall will testify to the high temperatures they have to endure.
 Fortunately you do not have to sacrifice good energy efficiency to reduce the heat from the sun because we can combine both in one product.

 You just need to decide what level of light transmission and solar heat reduction you require.